D3R/monolog-cascade/README.md

 Installation
 ------------

-Add `monolog-cascade` as a requirement in your `composer.json` file or run
+Add `d3r/monolog-cascade` as a requirement in your `composer.json` file or run
 ```sh
 $ composer require d3r/monolog-cascade
 ```